deepskystacker/DSS/Installers/README.txt

 18. Update Libraw to 0.21.1

 19. Bug fix - active tab jumped back to Main Group after drop of files when another group was active.

+20. When loading a file list that contains a file that's already loaded, report this using QErrorMessage instead of QMessageBox.
+   This will allow the message to be suppressed by the user.